fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   str.length < 4
 end
 ```
+On `line 1`, we call the `count` method on the array object `['ant', 'bat', 'caterpillar']`.
+We also pass a block to the `count` method, denoted by the `do/end` reserved words immediately following the `count` method.
+The block takes a single parameter, `str`.
+When the block is passed to the `count` method, it will iterate through each element of the array object it was called on, and return an integer object based on what the block returns (a boolean).

+In our case, the `count` method iterates through the array, passing each element to the `str` block parameter.
+On `line 2`, we initialise a local variable `str` and assign it to the array element from the block parameter `str`.
+We then call the `length` method on the array element referenced by the local variable `str`, which returns an integer object representing the number of characters of the array element it's called on.
+This integer object has the `Integer#<` method called on it, with `4` passed as an argument.
+In our case, this returns a boolean based on whether the integer object the method is called on is smaller than `4`.

+For this code, two elements in the array object have a string length of less than 4, so the `count` method will return `2`.

 *55) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```